KayJayQ/HaolongModeling/README.md

 | Dockport as reference | KIU Proactive Docker Asset |

 ## Why I release this model?
 I'v been playing KSP for 8 years, and got many supports as well as beautiful mods from community, it's time to do some contribution.
-However, the project takes more efforts and time than I was expected, but I have to focus on my full time work.
+However, the project takes more efforts and time than I was expected, so I have to focus on my full time work.

 ## What to do?
 After several attempts to import model into KSP, I found some issues about materials and textures.
 I will redo texturing in the following days.